Therapy for Relationship Stress

 • Increasing tolerance for emotional and sensory differences

-• Rebuilding trust in your own perceptions, needs, and boundaries
+• Rebuilding trust in your perceptions, needs, and boundaries

-For couples, this work helps reduce reactivity and increase mutual understanding.
+For couples, this work often reduces reactivity and increases mutual understanding.
 For individuals, it builds clarity, self-trust, and more flexible ways of relating.

 Why This Work Matters

 Ongoing relationship stress can quietly erode emotional safety and self-confidence.
-You may start questioning whether you are asking for too much or whether the problem is you.
+You may start questioning whether you are asking for too much, not enough, or whether the problem is you.

 Who This Work Is For